90oak/deluge-hygiene/README.md

 # deluge-hygiene
-Scripts to keep deluge server tidy
+Scripts to keep deluge server tidy.
+Remove torrents that are too big for available disk space.

 For sh script: